spotify/scio/README.md

 # Documentation

+If you are new to Apache Beam and distributed data processing, check out the [Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) first for a detailed explanation of the Beam programming model and concepts.
+If you have experience with other Scala data processing libraries, check out this comparison between [Scio, Scalding and Spark](https://github.com/spotify/scio/wiki/Scio%2C-Scalding-and-Spark).
+Finally check out this document about the relationship between [Scio, Beam and Dataflow](https://github.com/spotify/scio/wiki/Scio,-Beam-and-Dataflow).

+Example Scio pipelines and tests can be found under [scio-examples](https://github.com/spotify/scio/tree/master/scio-examples/src).
+A lot of them are direct ports from Beam's Java [examples](https://github.com/apache/beam/tree/master/examples).
+Also see [Big Data Rosetta Code](https://github.com/spotify/big-data-rosetta-code) for common data processing code snippets in Scio, Scalding and Spark.

 - [Scio Wiki](https://github.com/spotify/scio/wiki) - wiki page
 - [ScalaDocs](http://spotify.github.com/scio) - current API documentation
-- [Big Data Rosetta Code](https://github.com/spotify/big-data-rosetta-code) - comparison of code snippets in Scio, Scalding and Spark

 # Artifacts